|

 The pressure created by these vacuums is known as pleural pressure. |

-For the muscles that activate during breathing, the singer’s primary goal is to center themselves and become aware of the muscular activity.
 When voice users coordinate their breathing muscles, they tend to say that they don’t feel much at all, or that their breath feels easy.
 Of equal interest, when vocal folds more efficiently manage airflow, voice users tend to report feelings of "breath support."
-Far from a passive approach to breathing, training the muscles to engage optimally requires the joint practice of strengthening and centering.
+Far from a passive approach to breathing, training the muscles to engage optimally requires the joint practice of awareness and coordination.

 Muscles of inspiration